Your capital is at risk

 BaseFEX exchange doesn’t require users to upload any kind of documents for trading futures contracts.
 Users can start trading immediately after they create an account with their email address.
 Since the exchange doesn’t follow any KYC (Know Your Customer) procedure, users can remain completely anonymous.

 In order to buy futures contracts on BaseFEX, firstly, users should create an account on the exchange using their email address.
 Users need not to worry about uploading any kind of verification documents, as it is not required.
 Next, deposit any amount of BTC to buy perpetual futures contracts.

-At the time of writing, BaseFEX doesn’t accept any other crypto or fiat deposits.
-Hence, users need to buy BTC from other exchanges like Coinbase or CEX which accept fiat-based payment methods.
+At the time of writing, BaseFEX accepts both BTC and USDT.
+Hence, users need to buy BTC or USDT from other exchanges like Coinbase or CEX which accept fiat-based payment methods.
 For buying BTC with Visa click here.

 Once your sender initiates the transaction, BTC will be credited to your account after 1 confirmation on the Bitcoin network.